-- The Scream exists in four versions: two pastels (1893 and 1895) and two paintings (1893 and 1910). - (CLICK) This is the version in the Munch Museum.
-There are also several lithographs of The Scream (1895 and later).
-With this painting, Munch met his stated goal of "the study of the soul, that is to say the study of my own self". - The original German title given by Munch to his work was Der Schrei der Natur (The Scream of Nature), and the Norwegian title is Skrik (Shriek).
-The agonised face in the painting has become one of the most iconic images of art, seen as symbolising the anxiety of modern man. - The road, which overlooks Oslo, has been identified.
-There is a slaughterhouse and a mental asylum nearby and Munch's sister Laura Catherine, was a manic depressive and a patient at the mental asylum.

-- He later described his inspiration for the image: - "One evening I was walking along a path, the city was on one side and the fjord below.
+- The original German title given by Munch to his work was Der Schrei der Natur (The Scream of Nature), and the Norwegian title is Skrik (Shriek).
+The agonised face in the painting has become one of the most iconic images of art, seen as symbolising the anxiety of modern man. - In his diary in an entry headed "Nice 22 January 1892", Munch wrote: - "I was walking along the road with two friends the sun was setting suddenly the sky turned blood red I paused, feeling exhausted, and leaned on the fence there was blood and tongues of fire above the blue-black fjord and the city my friends walked on, and I stood there trembling with anxiety and I sensed an infinite scream passing through nature." - He later described his inspiration for the image: - "One evening I was walking along a path, the city was on one side and the fjord below.
 I felt tired and ill.
 I stopped and looked out over the fjord-the sun was setting, and the clouds turning blood red.
 I sensed a scream passing through nature; it seemed to me that I heard the scream.
 I painted this picture, painted the clouds as actual blood.
 The colour shrieked.
-This became The Scream." - 1893 (40) The Scream exists in four versions: two pastels (1893 and 1895) and two paintings (1893 and 1910).
+This became The Scream."

+- The road, which overlooks Oslo, has been identified.
+There is a slaughterouse and a lunatic asylum nearby.
+Munch's sister Laura Catherine, was a manic depressive and was a patient at the mental asylum nearby. - 1893 (40) The Scream exists in four versions: two pastels (1893 and 1895) and two paintings (1893 and 1910).
 There are also several lithographs of The Scream (1895 and later).
 With this painting, Munch met his stated goal of "the study of the soul, that is to say the study of my own self".
 In 1893 Munch started a series called Frieze of Life-A Poem about Life, Love and Death.
 Works include The Storm, Vampire, Death in the Sickroom, Anxiety, Ashes, Madonna and Women in Three Stages.